Choose a Wine for Christmas?

 Its aromas of candied fruit and spices complement the chocolate flavors.

-Is your log made with fruit?
+Is your log fruit-based?

 For your more traditional desserts like apple pie, think differently.